Follow us on Social & Subscribe to our newsletter to learn more about EDCC!

 LEGISLATOR OF THE YEAR

-Representative Snyder was selected as this year’s ‘Legislator of the Year’ for his leadership in strengthening Colorado’s economy through public policy achievement:
+Senator Rich was selected as this year’s ‘Legislator of the Year’ for her achievements in the following activities:

 READ MORE